easycoder/easycoder.github.io/resources/md/wordpress.md

 </div>
 ```

 The variable `Anchor` now becomes the container in which your entire ~ec~ script lives and you can do anything you like with it.
-For example, go to the _Mexican Wave_ example in the codex, copy its code and paste this into your page inside the `easycoder-script` tag.
+For example, go to the _Mexican Wave_ example in the `Codex`, copy its code and paste this into your page inside the `easycoder-script` tag.
 You'll need to change the line `create Container` to

 ```
 attach Container to `my-anchor-div`